How to determine which plugins to deactivate.

 For these pages, you can use the “Lens” as shown in the picture.

-You will see the preview of that page with the plugins you have disabled.
+You will see a preview of that page with the plugins you have disabled.

 If you don’t save the options, you will see only a preview.

-If the page has some problems, you need some of the plugins you disabled for the preview.
+If the page has issues, you will need some of the plugins you disabled for the preview.

-If that page doesn’t appear broken, probably you will not need the disabled plugins, but you should still check the description of the disabled plugins to be sure.
+If the page doesn’t appear broken, the disabled plugins are probably not needed, but you should still check the description of each plugin to be sure.

-Some plugins add functionalities that are not visible on the page, e.g. analytics… For all these kinds of plugins, you should get information about the plugin.
+Some plugins add functionalities that are not visible on the page, e.g., analytics.
+For these plugins, gather information about their purpose.

-If you are working on a website of someone else, and you didn’t install the plugins, maybe you will still have a couple of plugins that you aren’t totally sure about, but they should be few.
+If you are working on someone else’s website and did not install the plugins, you may still have a few plugins that you aren’t completely sure about.

-Clicking on the Page Speed Insights icon you can check the performance deactivating specific plugins.
+Clicking on the Page Speed Insights icon allows you to check the performance impact of deactivating specific plugins.

-Other users will see the page loading the saved plugins, only Page Speed Insights will be authorized to see the page loading the plugins you are testing.
+Other users will see the page loading with the saved plugins.
+Only Page Speed Insights will test the page with the plugins you are experimenting with.

-In shorts, how to know if you can deactivate a specific plugin on a specific page:
+In short, to determine if you can deactivate a specific plugin on a specific page:

-- Deactivate on frontend all plugins that work only in the backend
+• Deactivate on the frontend all plugins that work only in the backend.

-- Deactivate everywhere all plugins that add specific elements on the page, but on the pages where you need those elements
+• Deactivate everywhere all plugins that add specific elements on the page, but keep them active on the pages where those elements are needed.

-- Check the preview of the page with the Lens.
-If the page is broken, don’t deactivate the plugin.
-If the page is ok, read the plugin description to learn what that plugin does.
+• Check the page preview with the Lens.
+If the page is broken, do not deactivate the plugin.
+If the page is okay, read the plugin description to understand its function.

-- Check the preview with and without the plugins you are not sure about.
-If the page loading is more or less the same, keep those plugins active.
-If you notice a difference in terms of performance, focus on those plugins and collect more information to understand if you can disable them.
+• Check the preview with and without the plugins you are unsure about.
+If page loading is similar, keep those plugins active.
+If you notice a performance difference, focus on those plugins and gather more information before deciding whether to disable them.